Finding a z-Score Given an Area In Exercises 23–30, find the indi... | Channels for Pearson+

 1

 Step 1: Understand the problem.
 The z-score represents the number of standard deviations a data point is from the mean in a standard normal distribution.
-Here, we are tasked with finding the z-score such that 78.5% of the distribution's area lies to its left.
+Here, we are tasked with finding the z-score such that 2.275% (or 0.02275 as a decimal) of the distribution's area lies to its left.

-Step 2: Recall that the cumulative area to the left of a z-score in a standard normal distribution can be found using a z-table, statistical software, or a calculator with statistical functions.
-The cumulative area corresponds to the probability given in the problem, which is 0.785.
+Step 2: Convert the given percentage to a cumulative probability.
+Since the area to the left of the z-score is given as 2.275%, we interpret this as the cumulative probability P(Z < z) = 0.02275.

-Step 3: Use the z-table or statistical software to find the z-score that corresponds to a cumulative probability of 0.785.
-In a z-table, locate the value closest to 0.785 in the body of the table, and then identify the corresponding z-score from the row and column headers.
+Step 3: Use a z-table or statistical software to find the z-score corresponding to the cumulative probability of 0.02275.
+In a z-table, locate the value closest to 0.02275 in the body of the table and identify the corresponding z-score from the row and column headers.

-Step 4: If using a calculator or statistical software, use the inverse cumulative distribution function (often denoted as invNorm or similar) to input the cumulative probability of 0.785 and obtain the z-score.
+Step 4: If using statistical software or a calculator, use the inverse cumulative distribution function (often denoted as invNorm or similar) to find the z-score.
+Input the cumulative probability of 0.02275 to obtain the z-score.

 Step 5: Interpret the result.
-The z-score you find will indicate how many standard deviations above or below the mean the point is, such that 78.5% of the distribution's area lies to its left.
+The z-score you find will be negative because 2.275% of the area is in the left tail of the standard normal distribution, which is below the mean.

 Verified video answer for a similar problem: